 Buying Stocks Without a Broker

 That, however, can involve paying commissions and fees to trade stocks and other securities.
-Potential investors who are trying to curb investment costs might wonder how to buy stocks online without a broker being involved—if it’s even possible.
+Potential investors who are trying to curb investment costs might wonder how to buy stocks online without a broker being involved.

 How Can I Buy Stocks Without a Broker?

 It is possible to buy stocks without a broker.
 In fact, there are three alternatives to using a full-service broker: opening an online brokerage account, investing in a dividend reinvestment plan, and investing in a direct stock purchase plan.
-This article will cover the pros, cons, and how-tos of each of these ways to buy stocks without broker involvement.
+So, the short answer is yes, you can buy stocks without a broker.

 Benefits of Using a Broker to Buy Stocks